vmware/network-insight-sdk-generic-datasources/README.md

 - -i = ip address or fqdn
 - -u = username
 - -p = password
-- -e = password enable (not required if you haven't that password set on your switch)
+- -e = password enable mode (not required if you haven't that password set on your switch)
 - -o = Output zip file, for upload to vRNI

 Example